wp-plugins/easy-adsense-lite/readme.txt

 = New in this Release =

-Updating a few translations.
-Minor changes to the admin page.
+New option to prevent line-breaks in ad insertion.

 == Upgrade Notice ==

-= 6.21 =
+= 6.22 =

-Updating a few translations.
-Minor changes to the admin page.
+New option to prevent line-breaks in ad insertion.

 == Screenshots ==